XandraMcC/XandraMcC/README.md

 - 🌱 I’m currently learning computer science fundementals, and all things decentralised!
 - 👯 I’m looking to collaborate on open source projects in the Ethereum and Iota space.
 - 💬 Ask me about what I'm interested in, what I'm planning...
-- 📫 How to reach me: reach me on [Link display text - Twitter](https://twitter.com/XandraMcC)
+- 📫 How to reach me: reach me on [Twitter](https://twitter.com/XandraMcC)
 - 😄 Pronouns: She/Her
 -->